sipbs-compbiol/Kiepas_et_al_2024_16S/README.md

 `Supplementary file 16`: Phylogenetic tree.
 PDF file showing collapsed phylogenetic tree showing distribution of *Streptomyces lavendulae*, *Streptomyces rimosus* and *Streptomyces scabiei*.
 (PDF 228KB)

 `Supplementary file 17`: *Streptomyces* genomes.
-Zip file containing bash scripts used to download *Streptomyces* genomes, and Python scripts used to check assembly status.
-The ZIP file also contains two separate `.txt` files with *Streptomyces* genomes used in this manuscript: one file with all initial candidates, and a second file with replaced genomes.
-(ZIP 2.6MB)
+Directory containing bash scripts used to download *Streptomyces* genomes, and Python scripts used to check assembly status.
+The directory also contains two separate `.txt` files with *Streptomyces* genomes used in this manuscript: one file with all initial candidates, and a second file with replaced genomes.
+(20.2MB)

 `Supplementary file 18`: Extraction of full-length and ambiguity free 16S rRNA sequences from *Streptomyces* genomes.
-Zip file containing all Python and bash scripts used to extract full-length sequences from the filtered *Streptomyces* genomes.
+Directory containing all Python and bash scripts used to extract full-length sequences from the filtered *Streptomyces* genomes.
 A single FASTA file with all extracted 16S rRNA sequences, and a single FASTA file with filtered sequences.
 A `.txt` file with accession of genomes retained in the analysis.
-(ZIP 742KB)
+(28.2MB)

 `Supplementary file 19`: ANI analysis among *Streptomyces* genomes with identical 16S rRNA sequences.
-ZIP file containing all bash and Python scripts used to determine taxonomic boundaries among *Streptomyces* genomes sharing identical full-length 16S rRNA sequences.
+Directory containing all bash and Python scripts used to determine taxonomic boundaries among *Streptomyces* genomes sharing identical full-length 16S rRNA sequences.
 All output and pyANI log files.
-(ZIP 37.1MB)
+(52.8MB)

 `Supplementary file 20`: Network analysis of genomes based on shared 16S sequences.
-ZIP file containing jupyter notebook with NetworkX analysis and all associated output files including. bash script for pyANI analysis runs on all connected components and all associated matrices, heatmaps and log files.
-(ZIP 29MB)
+Directory containing jupyter notebook with NetworkX analysis and all associated output files including. bash script for pyANI analysis runs on all connected components and all associated matrices, heatmaps and log files.
+(106.9MB)

 `Supplementary file 21`: Interactive network graph.
 HTML file containing interactive network graph of genomes sharing common full-length 16S sequences with each node colour corresponding to the number of connections/degrees.
 (HTML 4.7MB)